ribozone/notes/content/games/dev/jams/discmaster jam.md

 			- looks like an indentation error?
 		- intent line 62 -> run game -> press play -> it works :-)
 - quickly read [goat docs > features](https://miskatonicstudio-goat.readthedocs.io/en/latest/features/player.html)
-	- i think this will work for me
+	- i think this will work well for me!
 - changing the font
 	- converted [courier-12.fnt](https://discmaster.textfiles.com/view/2194/BUGCD1998_04.ISO/_runtime/_nt4sp3/nt4sp3_i.exe/courfg.fon/Courier-12.fnt) to .ttf
 	- made a fonts folder in the demo folder (the tutorial said it would be there, but it wasn't) -> added courier